Uthami Petra Rathinam: Production

 The film was produced by Amara Productions and presented by Sandow M. M. A. Chinnappa Thevar, and directed by his brother M. A. Thirumugam.
 There was a dance sequence by a Sukumari.

 Soundtrack

 Music was by T. Chalapathi Rao and lyrics were penned by Thanjai N. Ramaiah Dass, A. Maruthakasi and Subbu Arumugam.

-Reception
+Release and reception

-Film historian Randor Guy wrote in 2014, "In spite of the formidable cast, interesting onscreen narration and pleasing music, the film did not do well mainly because of the complicated and somewhat familiar storyline".
+Uthami Petra Rathinam was released on 1 April 1960, delayed from November 1959.
+According to historian Randor Guy, "In spite of the formidable cast, interesting onscreen narration and pleasing music, the film did not do well mainly because of the complicated and somewhat familiar storyline".